Hereditary Pheochromocytoma/ Paraganglioma Syndromes – Definition

 • Before the operation, combined α and β-adrenergic blocking should be carried out with medication.

-Patients with an SDHB Mutation
+Patients with a pathogenic SDHB variant

 Diagnosis of Hereditary Pheochromocytoma/ Paraganglioma Syndromes- What's Next?